How to Start Building Your Emergency Fund in 2025

 And how much should be in your emergency fund?
 I know we all say it’s 3-6 months of expenses, but unfortunately, most of us don’t know exactly how much that is (again, I direct you to the article about determining how much your life costs).

-If you’re nowhere near $15,000 in savings, let’s forget about investing for a second – the first and only priority (beyond the 401(k) match) is hitting this number.
+If you’re nowhere near $20,000 in savings, let’s forget about investing for a second: The first and only priority (beyond the 401(k) match) is hitting this number.

 Where to build your emergency fund if you’re just starting

-But this means that 26% of your $50,000 per year is going toward Future You instead of Present You (your 6% contribution, your employer’s 6% contribution, and your 14% contribution to your emergency fund).
-That’s $13,000 per year!
+But this means that 31% of your income is going toward Future You instead of Present You (your 6% contribution, your employer’s 6% contribution, and your 19% contribution to your emergency fund).

 Your first $100,000

-Realistically, if you’re saving 30% of your income, this means the paycheck that typically nets you $1,437.50 after taxes and 401(k) will leave you about $1,000 to spend – but it’ll be money you can spend guilt-free, because you know you’ve already paid the most important person in the equation: Future You.
+In this example, a paycheck that typically nets $2,000 per pay period will leave you with about $1,500 to spend after your saving and investing—but it’ll be money you can spend guilt-free, because you know you’ve already paid the most important person in the equation: Future You.

 Once you cross the finish line